SalyMasri/SalyMasri.github.io/README.md

 📄 [Download My CV (PDF)](/assets/cv/Saly_Al_Masri_CV.pdf)

 ---
+## About Me 🌟

+🌍 **I moved to Sweden from Syria when I was 14**, swapping ☀️ warm weather for ❄️ snow and figuring out how to adapt to a whole new life.
+Growing up in a big family during tough times taught me two things: how to work with others (even when they steal your snacks 🍪) and how to laugh 😂, no matter what’s happening around you.

+🎓 **Now, I’m in my fourth year of studying Civilingenjör (M.Eng) in Computer Science and Engineering (Datateknik) at KTH.** Balancing a new language 🗣️, a new culture 🌏, and academic challenges 📚 wasn’t easy, but it made me determined to get things done and do them well.

+💡 I’m the person who brings energy ⚡ to the room, loves finding creative solutions 🧩, and knows how to make teamwork actually work 🤝 (bonus: I’ll probably make you laugh along the way 😂).
+Life’s too short to take everything too seriously—but I’m serious about delivering results ✅ and growing in everything I do.

+---

 ### Technical Skills
 **Languages & Tools**: Python, SQL, AWS, Snowflake, MATLAB, Wireshark, Docker, GDB